tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 }
 ```

-In the example you see that we can extend the amount of conditions we would like to check against
+In this example it is seen that we can extend the amount of conditions we would like to check against
-to whatever amount we need.
-It has become more mainstream to use early returns if you are within
+to whatever amount is needed.
+It has become more mainstream to use early returns while within
-a function while using `if` checks.
+a function using `if` checks.
 Using this strategy is referred to as guard clauses.
 Here
 would be an implementation:

 ```js